-Mapping Use the VLAN > Protocol (Configure Interface - Add) page to map a protocol group Protocol Groups to to a VLAN for each interface that will participate in the group.
+Mapping ProtocolUse the VLAN > Protocol (Configure Interface - Add) page to map a protocol groupGroups to Interfacesto a VLAN for each interface that will participate in the group.

 - When creating a protocol-based VLAN, only assign interfaces using this configuration screen.
-If you assign interfaces using any of the other VLAN menus such as the VLAN Static table (page 155), these interfaces will admit traffic of any protocol type into the associated VLAN. - When a frame enters a port that has been assigned to a protocol VLAN, it is processed in the following manner: - If the frame is tagged, it will be processed according to the standard rules applied to tagged frames. - If the frame is untagged and the protocol type matches, the frame is forwarded to the appropriate VLAN. - If the frame is untagged but the protocol type does not match, the frame is forwarded to the default VLAN for this interface.
+If you assign interfaces using any of the other VLAN menus such as the VLAN Static table (page 167), these interfaces will admit traffic of any protocol type into the associated VLAN. - When a frame enters a port that has been assigned to a protocol VLAN, it is processed in the following manner: - If the frame is tagged, it will be processed according to the standard rules applied to tagged frames.